seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 My sisterly remorse confutes mine honour,
 And I did yield to him: but the next morn betimes,
 His purpose surfeiting, he sends a warrant
-For my poor brother's head.
+For my poor brother's head. ...

+**DUKE VINCENTIO**
+...
+This is most likely!

 **DUKE VINCENTIO**
 By heaven, fond wretch, thou knowist not what thou speak'st,